optimoveproductintegration/Web-SDK-Integration-Guide/README.md

 When triggered, the HTML template selected by the marketer when creating the campaign will be sent to end-customer/user and Optimove’s embedded code will display the popup.
 If you prefer, you can override this functionality in order to serve the popup yourself, using the reportEventCallback option (see below).

-**How to enable pop-ups in your website:**
+**How to enable the Webpage Pop-ups**
  1. Contact your CSM or Optimove point of contact to enable this feature.
  2. **Option 1**: By default, Optimove will automatically handle the execution of displaying popups without additional code implementation on your side.
  3. **Option 2**: If you want to customize some popup settings, or replace the code that displays the popup with your own code, you can do this
-    	 4. Implement the `setRealTimeOptions()` function once per page lifecycle, with the relevant options as described below.
+    	 3a.
+Implement the `setRealTimeOptions()` function (see Webpage Pop-ups function below) once per page lifecycle, with the relevant options as described below.
 This must be called immediately after initiating the SDK
- -
+ 4. Once enabled, log into your Optimove site to create the relevant templates and execute pop-ups.

+**Webpage Pop-ups function**

     var options = {
     	    showDimmer : true,
     	    showWatermark : true,
     	    reportEventCallback : function(response){
     		    //insert here your own code to show the popup if necessary }
     }
     optimoveSDK.API.setRealTimeOptions(options);

+**Notes:**
 * **showDimmer**: Dims the rest of the page around the popup box (type is Boolean; default is True)
 * **showWatermark**: Shows the Optimove watermark under the popup (type is Boolean; default is True)
 * **reportEventCallback**: Provides a own callback function that will be called if Optimove determines that a popup should be displayed.
 You use this option to override the Optimove popup in order to display your own, using your own code.
 In this event, the response argument will appear as: